‘Game Of Thrones’: Isaac Hempstead Wright Really Wants George R. R. Martin To Make Bran King In The Books

 “What’s nice is the fact the books and the show were able to evolve as their own thing, so George has no obligations to end it in any of the same ways we did.”

 The book series is currently behind the events that unfolded in Season 8 of HBO’s Game of Thrones.
 Author George R. R. Martin has spent several years writing The Winds of Winter and, as yet, this book still does not have a release date.
-It is believed to be the second last book in the series, A Song of Ice and Fire, and A Dream of Spring will be the last.
+It is believed to be the second-to-last book in the series, A Song of Ice and Fire, with A Dream of Spring being the last.

-This means that Martin still has plenty of wriggle room when it comes to who will rule over Westeros in his series.
-However, as yet, it is unclear if Martin’s books will diverge drastically from the TV series or if the basic premise will remain the same and fans will just have to wait until the final books are released in order to find out.
+This means that Martin still has plenty of wiggle room when it comes to who will rule over Westeros in his series.
+However, it is still unclear if Martin’s books will diverge drastically from the TV series or if the basic premise will remain the same and fans will just have to wait until the final books are released in order to find out.

 Season 8 was the final season of HBO’s Game of Thrones.
 HBO is currently in production on a prequel series set in the same universe as Game of Thrones.
 However, as previously reported by The Inquisitr, this series has only filmed a pilot and has not been officially greenlit to series by HBO.